domlet/domlet.github.io/_posts/2025-05-30-bike-the-bay.md

 - Shorten some routes
 - Tire Patch kits
 - Have a recovery day after GGP (not Monday / Memorial Day off)
+- Should have introduced the idea of Dim Sum (What is it?)
+- Better icebreakers (getting to know you activities)

 ## About Postsession